DianaBorrego/DPGraphJ/README.md

 }
 ```

-As an example, the AND/OR graph that is generated for an example with the following input data is shown:
+As an example, the AND/OR graph that is generated for an example with the following input data is shown.
+On it the vertices and edges of the graphtree representing the optimal solution are drawn in red.
 - n = 8
 - m = 3
 - e_0 = 2